NuCypher staking operations are divided into two roles “Staker” and “Worker” - This Guide is for Stakers.

 Once NU is locked in the staking escrow contract, a worker node must be run to unlock it.
-Worker’s make periodic automated commitments which spend ~200k gas each transaction.
+Worker’s make periodic automated commitments (every 7 days) which cost at least ~200k gas, depending on how many sub-stakes you have.
 Be sure to consider this operational cost when locking NU.

 If you are running an Ibex testnet node, testnet tokens can be obtained by joining the

 Discord server and typing

 Staking transactions can be broadcasted using either a local or remote ethereum node.